Why Radiology As a Career Choice – PRO #1: Very Flexible Working Environment

 Ever wonder how long it takes to become qualified in various professions?
 Do you think you are qualified once you graduate from university?
 If so, check out my infographic post on ‘How Long It Takes to Become a….

-Why Radiology As a Career Choice – PRO #6: Great Opportunities for Research and Innovation
+Benefits of Radiology As a Career – PRO #6: Great Opportunities for Research and Innovation

 If you are a tech-savvy person it can be an exciting place to be!